blockfrost/blockfrost-ruby/README.md

 # ==================
 # ==================
+# ==================

 # On the other words:

 # 1. Install the gem and require it

 require 'blockfrostruby'

 # 2. Initialize the object with the network:

 blockfrost_mainnet = Blockfrostruby::CardanoMainNet.new('your-API-key')

+# Or if you want to access other networks:

 blockfrost_testnet = Blockfrostruby::CardanoTestNet.new('your-API-key')
 blockfrost_ipfs = Blockfrostruby::IPFS.new('your-API-key')

 # 3. When you initialize, you may configure what params this object will use as default:

 config = { default_count_per_page: 10 }
-blockfrost_configured = Blockfrostruby::CardanoMainNet.new('your-API-key', config)
+blockfrost = Blockfrostruby::CardanoMainNet.new('your-API-key', config)

+# The list of values that can be defined in the config and its default values:

+# config = {
+#  use_asc_order_as_default: true    - the orders of lists will be asc by default
+#  default_count_per_page: 100       - 100 items per page
+#  parallel_requests: 10             - when fetching pages concurrently,
+#                                      that param defines how many request
+#                                      will be sent in one bunch
+#  sleep_between_retries_ms: 500     - when you send too many concurent requests,
+#                                      your account may reach the limit and the API will
+#                                      start to answer you with 4xx statuses.
+This value
+#                                      defines how long to wait between retries
+# }

-# 4. And you may pass params explicitly for every request if that request accept params
+# 4. You may pass params explicitly for every request if that request accept params:

-blockfrost_configured.get_block_latest_transactions({ count: 20 })
+blockfrost.get_block_latest_transactions({ count: 20 })

+# Allowed params are:
+# :order, :page, :count, :from, :to - add ex. count= to the request
+# :from_page, :to_page - when you want to get many pages you may define this params.
+# Also note that you may define only :from_page and it will send requests until
+# the not-nil response will be fetched.
+# And 2 more params are:
+# :parallel_requests, :sleep_between_retries_ms - the same as in config,
+# but may be set directly to the request.

+# Example of request:

+blockfrost.get_list_of_next_blocks("hash_here", { count: 40, from_page: 11520, to_page: 11640, parallel_requests: 15 })

 # That's it!
 Enjoy